sa2ajj/docker/docs/sources/examples/hello_world_daemon.rst

 We are going to run a simple hello world daemon in a new container made from the base image.

-- **"docker run -d "** run a command in a new container.
-We pass "-d" so it runs as a daemon.
+- :command:`docker run -d` run a command in a new container.
+We pass :option:`-d` so it runs as a daemon.
-- **"base"** is the image we want to run the command inside of.
+- ``base`` is the image we want to run the command inside of.
-- **"/bin/sh -c"** is the command we want to run in the container
+- :command:`/bin/sh -c` is the command we want to run in the container
-- **"while true; do echo hello world; sleep 1; done"** is the mini script we want to run, that will just print hello world once a second until we stop it.
+- :command:`while true; do echo hello world; sleep 1; done` is the mini script we want to run, that will just print hello world once a second until we stop it.
-- **$CONTAINER_ID** the output of the run command will return a container id, we can use in future commands to see what is going on with this process.
+- :envvar:`$CONTAINER_ID` the output of the :command:`docker run` command will return a container id, we can use in future commands to see what is going on with this process.

 .. code-block:: bash